 Note: The required courses (a total of 40 Questrom credit hours) must be completed within the Questrom School of Business.
 The number of LAW credits for these courses may differ because of American Bar Association requirements for calculating LAW credits; please check with the School of Law Registrar’s office for credit conversions.

 The MBA program has a strict policy on having the appropriate prerequisites for certain courses.
-Also, not all courses are offered each semester, so please be sure to meet with the GSM dual degree advisor before you register for each semester to plan your MBA courses and confirm what courses will be offered.
+Also, not all courses are offered each semester, so please be sure to meet with the Questrom dual degree advisor before you register for each semester to plan your MBA courses and confirm what courses will be offered.